 Troubleshooting the Treadmill

 To establish that the problem is being caused by poor adjustment, rather than an electrical fault, turn on the treadmill and let it run at a slow speed.
-If the belt runs normally then it is unlikely you have a fault with the motor.
+If the belt runs normally, then it is unlikely you have a fault with the motor.

-For a sticking belt the first step is to check the lubrication.
-All treadmills need some form of lubricant between the belt and the deck -- the section under the moving belt.
-There are many types of lubricant; the correct one is designed to work with the materials used in your machine.
+For a sticking belt, the first step is to check the lubrication.
+All treadmills need some form of lubricant between the belt and the deck — the section under the moving belt.
+There are many types of lubricants; the correct one is designed to work with the materials used in your machine.
 Check with the manufacturer or a specialty supplier.

 The belt may stop when you step on it if the distance between the two belt rollers needs adjustment.
-Either the belt has stretched, causing it to lose its grip on the rollers, or the adjustable roller at the rear of the treadmill has moved.
+Either the belt has stretched, causing it to lose its grip on the rollers or the adjustable roller at the rear of the treadmill has moved.

-Adjusting The Rollers
+Adjusting the Rollers